score-spec/docs/content/en/docs/Get started/install.md

 ## Manual method

-Download the Platform CLI tool from the project's GitHub page.
+The following methods download the Platform CLI tool from the project's GitHub release page.

-### macOS
+## macOS

 Choose Platform CLI tool you want to install.